The Ultimate 5 Step Chargeback-Free Strategy for the Brazilian Market

 Before the Sale

 Make sure your customer can clearly see the help or support tab on your website.
-If the communication between you and your client is easy, then most of the problem leading up to a chargeback can be avoided.
+If the communication between you and your client is easy, then most of the problems leading up to a chargeback can be avoided.
 Having an online chat will not only help your customer clear any doubts or concerns right away, but also help increase your conversion rate.

 At the Time of the Sale